WHAT IS MICROBLADING?

-- Do not take Fish Oil or Vitamin E one week prior to the procedure (they are natural blood thinners)
+Do not take Fish Oil, Vitamin E or Vitamin A one week prior to the procedure (they are natural blood thinners)

 Now that you know what NOT to do, it’s time to share my secret recipe for getting amazing microblading results!
 It's all in the aftercare.